abdullahumuth/abdullahumuth.github.io/_pages/about.md

   - /about.html
 ---

-I am Abdullah Umut Hamzaoğulları, a fourth-year undergraduate student at Boğaziçi University in Istanbul, Turkey, pursuing a double major in Physics and Computer Engineering.
-My academic journey is fueled by a deep passion for advancing natural sciences, particularly theoretical physics, through the transformative power of machine learning.
+I am Abdullah Umut Hamzaoğulları, a senior undergraduate student at Boğaziçi University in Istanbul, Turkey, pursuing a double major in Physics and Computer Engineering.
+I am interested in natural sciences in general.
+I believe that we can accelerate scientific progress with the currently emerging machine learning methods.
+So, I am working on AI for scientific discovery, particularly in theoretical physics.

-Since the early 20th century, the advance rate of theoretical physics significantly slowed, despite increasingly countless efforts by some of the brightest minds in the field.
-Fundamental questions remain, such as the reconciliation of general relativity and quantum mechanics, and the nature of dark matter and dark energy.
-I believe that machine learning will play a pivotal role in developing new theoretical frameworks in science, and I aspire to contribute to pioneering works that bridge AI and physics.

 ## Research Vision

 My end quest is to create a tool that will be theoretical scientists' best friend: analyze natural science data and come up with ways to represent it mathematically, and consistently.
 As experiments grow more complex, interpreting data becomes increasingly difficult.
 AI, one of the 21st century's most powerful tools, can assist in recognizing patterns beyond human capability and help us advance our scientific discovery process.

-What I want to focus on is the recently emerging field of delving into more of the mathematical side, creating theoretical structures with the help of artificial intelligence, thereby getting humanity closer to a universal theory.
+What I want to focus on is the recently emerging field of delving into more of the mathematical side, creating theoretical structures with the help of artificial intelligence, thereby getting humanity closer to fundamental theories.

+I also believe that as scientists, we have a responsibility to choose how we spend our time for projects that help people and make the world better, not harm it.
+Human wellbeing should always come first in our work.

 ## Research Experience